 Based in Canada, Juliette Schmidt is a senior election, political process and conflict specialist at the International Foundation for Electoral Systems (IFES).
 She supports electoral reform programming in countries undergoing political transitions under very different conditions.
 She is focused particularly on election conflict and security, conducting electoral security and political risk assessments and contributing to innovative program development, and monitoring and evaluation.

 Schmidt has 15 years of international program management experience spanning the Middle East, Asia, Africa and North America.
 She is also an experienced trainer, creating curriculum and facilitating workshops for media, government, civil society and religious leaders in four continents.

-Schmidt holds a B.A. with honors in political science from the University of Waterloo in Canada and an M.A. in international affairs and conflict resolution from the Elliot School of International Affairs at the George Washington University.
+Schmidt holds a bachelor's degree with honors in political science from the University of Waterloo in Canada and a master's degree in international affairs and conflict resolution from the Elliot School of International Affairs at the George Washington University.
 She is fluent in French.